hamedsabri/usd-hydra-tutorials/README.md

 ## Hydra 1.0 vs Hydra 2.0

 Hydra 1.0 and Hydra 2.0 refer to two generations of the scene data handling architecure in OpenUSD's Hydra rendering architecture.
-The core goal remains the same which is decoupling scene description from rendering but Hydra 2.0 introduced gradually which brings major improvements in flexibility, extensibility, and support for procedural/runtime transformations.
+The core goal remains the same which is decoupling scene description from rendering but Hydra 2.0 introduced granularity which brings major improvements in flexibility, extensibility, and support for procedural/runtime transformations.
 You can think of Hydra 2.0 as a `Composable SceneIndex pipeline` where scene is represented as a `chain of HdSceneIndex layers`.
 Each layer can Filter, Modify, and Procedurally generate data.

 # What is Storm (HdStorm)?